StanHash/fe6/README.md

 ## Quick setup

-- get devkitARM.
-Other `arm-none-eabi` toolchain work too.
+- get a `arm-none-eabi` binutils toolchain (devkitARM works).
 - get a copy of the original rom (still required for every build for now), put it in this folder and name it `fe6-base.gba`.
-- run [tools/install-agbcc.sh](tools/install-agbcc.sh) or get agbcc another way.
+- run [tools/install-agbcc.sh](tools/install-agbcc.sh) or get an agbcc another way.
 - `make compare`

+In the future, a native GCC or GCC-like C compiler (such as clang) will be required to build tools, there is just no tool to build yet.

 ## Contributing

 Please do.
 I'm going to be pretty strict on what I accept though, so mind your formatting and naming conventions.

-You can also consider porting stuff from fe6 over to fe8.
+You can also consider porting stuff between fe6 and fe8.

 ## See also